 With text contributions by journalist and writer Arnold van Bruggen, who lives on Texel and made the iconic book The Sochi Project together with Rob Hornstra, and by Willemijn van der Zwaan, curator at Fotomuseum Den Haag.

-Publication at the solo exhibition of the same name at Fotomuseum Den Haag, from 26 June to 3 October 2021.
+Publication at the solo exhibition of the same name at Fotomuseum Den Haag, from 19 March until 19 June 2022.

 - ca. 27 x 35 cm